StevenFox96/OperatorOps/README.md

 ### Installation process overview <a name="install-overview"></a>

-The **dWeb Operator** installation process consists of 5 major steps:
+The **Creator.eco Operator** installation process consists of 5 major steps:

 1. Select a DSP and a DSP package to use.
 2. Stake DAPP tokens to the selected DSP.
-3. Deploy the **dWeb Core** smart contract to the EOS blockchain.
+3. Deploy the **Creator.eco Core** smart contract to the EOS blockchain.
-4. Upload the **dWeb's Application** to the IPFS network.
+4. Upload the **Application** to the IPFS network.
-5. Configure your DNS to point to the **dWeb Application**.
+5. Configure your DNS to point to the **Application**.

 Although the above steps may look complex at first glance, don't worry, most of this process is automated via a GitHub's actions pipeline.
 If you are not familiar with GitHub's actions, it's simply an automation framework that helps developers automate their workflow and manage their application lifecycle.
-As you will see in the next steps, we will utilize this automation framework in the journy to become an dWeb Operator.
+As you will see in the next steps, we will utilize this automation framework in the journy to become an Creator.eco Operator.

 ### Work environment arrangment: <a name="work-env-arrange"></a>